mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/README.md

 ## VS Code Settings

-You can adde this **"files.exclude"** entry to your **settings.json** file to have VS Code ignore certain files in the left folder tree view.
+You can add this **"files.exclude"** entry to your **settings.json** file to have VS Code ignore certain files in the left folder tree view.
 You can access this file in the File -> Preferences -> User Settings menu.

 ```javascript
 // Place your settings in this file to overwrite the default settings